Package 'TDLM'

 Description

-This function returns an estimation of the optimal parameter value based on the average surface area of the locations (in square kilometer) according to the law.
-This estimation has only been tested on commuting data (in kilometer).
+This function returns an estimate of the optimal parameter value based on the average surface area of the locations (in square kilometers) according to the law.
+This estimation has only been tested on commuting data (in kilometers).

 Usage